reinteractive-open/installfest_guides/source/guides/installfest42/understanding_migrations.md

 end
 ```

-If you're confused as to what an "action" is.
-It's just a method in a
+If you're confused as to what an "action" is, it's just a method in a
 controller that processes a particular request.
 Each request is "wired" from a
 URL to a controller by the routes file in your config folder.

 If you then run our spec again (`rspec spec/features/reading_blog_spec.rb`)
-  you'll notice that the first error has gone and we're left with only the
+you'll notice that the first error has gone and we're left with only the second.
-  second.
 We can fix this by editing the show action.

 Change the show action to look like: